eabbas786/TCP-Load-Balancer/README.md

 # TCP Load Balancer
-Building a networking load balancer in C++.
-Currently the program acts as TCP proxy with round-robin load balancing and bidirectional socket forwarding using POSIX sockets and functions (socket, bind, listen, connect, accept, send, recv, and close).
-I am now working on adding multithreaded connection handling.
+A networking load balancer written in C++ that functions as a TCP proxy with round-robin request distribution.
+It uses POSIX sockets to accept client connections and establish bidirectional forwarding between clients and backend servers.
+The system supports concurrent clients through multithreaded connection handling, implemented via a detached worker thread pool created at startup.